Weed Out Those Winter Weeds

 Weeds spread in a couple of ways, depending on what type of weed it is.

-Seeds: Almost all types of weeds will seed at some point during their lifecycle.
-Most of the time these seeds will be brought into your lawn in the wind, on your clothing, your pet’s fur or in bird droppings.
-However, if a weed has been in your yard before and had the chance to seed, they could be hiding in your soil.
+And, if a weed has been in your yard before and had the chance to seed, they could be hiding in your soil.
 Weed seeds can remain dormant in the soil for years, and in some cases, for decades.
 If you have the same weed reappearing each winter, despite your best effort, it’s likely there are a bunch of dormant seeds in your soil.
-This is when proper prevention becomes extremely important.

 This weed can be quite difficult to spot if you don’t know what you’re looking for.
 It has soft, drooping leaves and grows in small tufts.
 If you spot a patch of grass that doesn’t look the same as the rest of your lawn, it’s best to remove it as quickly as possible as it could well be Winter Grass.
 Once its triangular shaped seed heads do appear, Winter Grass is much easier to spot but it will also mean that it’ll reappear next year.

-Before it reaches maturity, Bindii is a low growing weed with a compact rosette growth habit.
-It will produce small yellowish flower early spring which then form the spiky seed heads we all recognise.
+Before it reaches maturity, Bindii is a low-growing weed with a compact rosette growth habit.
+It will produce small yellowish flowers in early spring, which then form the spiky seed heads we all know.

 Creeping Oxalis has green, heart-shaped leaves, similar to the clover, and will produce small bright yellow flowers.
 These will have five petals and will be about 3-4mm in diameter.